 Having to chat to guys who aren't very talkative

 One fear some guys have is having to talk with another man who's the so-called strong silent type.
 They worry about the conversation being awkward and full of uncomfortable pauses.
 The main thing to keep in mind here is that you are not completely responsible for how well any one social interaction goes.
-Of course, when people identify as socially awkward they naturally tend to put all the blame on themselves if a conversation has some snags.
-Odds are many people who talk to an uncommunicative guy find him awkward to engage.
+Of course, when people identify as socially awkward they tend to put all the blame on themselves if a conversation hits some snags.
+Odds are many people who talk to an uncommunicative guy find him difficult to engage.
 Like he may have a girlfriend who's always frustrated that she can't get more than three words out of him at a time.

 Basically, do your best to chat with an untalkative, unexpressive guy, but if you can't get a conversation going realize it's more about him than it is about you.
 Also, realize that with an unchatty guy that you don't have to be talking every second.
 He likely appreciates the silences and doesn't feel your relationship is falling apart if you aren't constantly jabbering.
-Another thing is that while you may look at a laconic guy and think, "Wow, what a powerful, self-possessed man of few words", he may very well think of himself as someone who just sucks at talking to people, and who wishes he was better at thinking of things to say.
+Another thing is that while you may look at a laconic guy and think, "Wow, what a powerful, self-possessed man of few words", he may very well think of himself as someone who just sucks at talking to people, and wishes he was better at thinking of things to say.
 It's just that his particular type of awkwardness has a built-in cover story.

 Just spend more time around guy's guys

 This suggestion is about basic exposure to become more comfortable with something that currently makes you feel nervous.
 If you hang out with guy's guys more, at first you'll likely feel unsteady around them.
 Before long you'll realize they're nothing special.
-You'll start to pick up on their style of interacting and adjust accordingly.
+You'll start to pick up on their interaction style and adjust accordingly.